metilnodes/metilnodes/README.md

 <p align="center">Your trusted validator</p>

 <br>

-I am an individual validator and blockchain enthusiast.
+I am an individual validator, blockchain enthusiast and NFTs collector.

 I have more than 2 years of experience in running nodes on various Mainnets and Testnets.